bytbox/pommed-light/README.md

 About pommed-light
 ------------------

-This is a stripped-down version of pommed with client and dbus support removed, optimized for use with dwm and the like.
+This is a stripped-down version of pommed with client, dbus, and ambient light sensor support removed, optimized for use with dwm and the like.

 README for pommed
 -----------------